New armored dinosaur found in Chile had bizarre weaponized tail - Local News 8

 Stegouros, which means “roofed tail” in Greek and “elenggassen” is from Aonikenk, the language of the original inhabitants of Patagonia, and refers to a mythological armored beast.
 The fossil was found in 2018.

-The study said that very few ankylosaurs had been found from southern Gondwana — the lower part of the ancient supercontinent Pangea.
+The study noted that very few ankylosaurs had been found from southern Gondwana — the lower part of the ancient supercontinent Pangea.

 “Unlike the ankylosaurs of the northern hemisphere, our new dinosaur possesses light armor, slender legs, and a smaller size,” he said.